ClinLine/USDM_SDTM_mapper/README.md

 The corresponding code is available in TS.py and TI.py and is invoked by running Main.py.
 Main.py includes the references to the corresponding in- and output files.
 The other domains will follow.

+We recorded a video which explains the tool in more detail.
+See [Youtube video] (https://youtu.be/J_linpJjQiw)

 ## Input
 The input for the tool is based on the [SDTM mappings available in the CDISC DDF Github] (https://github.com/cdisc-org/DDF-RA/blob/main/Documents/Mappings/sdtm_mapping.xlsx)
 The mappings in this file are converted to Jsonata and added to the input Excel [file sdtm_mapping_paths.xlsx] (https://github.com/ClinLine/SDTM_mapper/blob/main/Maps/sdtm_mapping_paths.xlsx)